shirtsgroup/physical_validation/doc/simulation_data.rst

        dump_file=dir_1 + '/dump.atom'
    )

-.. warning:: The LAMMPS parser is in an early development stage, from which it might never evolve.
+.. warning:: The LAMMPS parser is in an early development stage.
 It is part of the `physical_validation` package in the hope that it is helpful to someone, but it is very likely to go wrong in a number of cases.
 Please check any object data create by the LAMMPS parser carefully.